 Improvised bomb made safe near Colombo airport: Police

-COLOMBO: An improvised pipe bomb discovered close to Colombo's main airport was successfully diffused by the Sri Lanka airforce, police said.
+COLOMBO: An improvised pipe bomb discovered close to Colombo's main airport was successfully defused by the Sri Lanka airforce, police said.

 A police source told AFP that a "homemade" pipe bomb had been found late Sunday (Apr 21) on a road leading towards the main terminal, which remains open with heavy security after deadly attacks on churches and hotels.